Methodology

 5. How to read "hit rate"

 Hit rate = percentage of closed research sets where the observed outcome was positive.
 This is a descriptive statistic about past observations.
-It does not predict future results, it does not adjust for risk, and a positive outcome on a research set does not mean subscribers who acted on it made money (they may have entered at different prices, paid different taxes, or held different horizons).
+It does not predict future results, it does not adjust for risk, and a positive outcome on a research set does not mean readers who acted on it made money (they may have entered at different prices, paid different taxes, or held different horizons).
 It is one data point among many you should weigh.

 6. What we do not claim